Aditya-Attrish/flask-blog/README.md

 # flask-blog
-This is for flask blog.
+i made for purpose of learning.